Effects of immigration to the United States: Economic

-Mexican immigrants march for more rights in Northern California's largest city, San Jose (2006).
+Mexican immigrants march for more rights in San Jose (2006).

 Scottish immigrant Andrew Carnegie led the enormous expansion of the American steel industry in the late 19th century.

 Bangladeshi immigrant Fazlur Rahman Khan was responsible for the engineering design of Sears Tower (now Willis Tower), the tallest building in the world until 1998.

-A survey of leading economists shows a consensus for the view that high-skilled immigration makes the average American better off.
+A survey of leading economists shows a consensus for the view that high-skilled immigration gives the average American less work.
 A survey of the same economists also shows strong support for the notion that low-skilled immigration makes the average American better off.
 According to David Card, Christian Dustmann, and Ian Preston, "most existing studies of the economic impacts of immigration suggest these impacts are small, and on average benefit the native population."
-In a survey of the existing literature, Örn B Bodvarsson and Hendrik Van den Berg wrote, "a comparison of the evidence from all the studies ... makes it clear that, with very few exceptions, there is no strong statistical support for the view held by many members of the public, namely that immigration has an adverse effect on native-born workers in the destination country."
+In a survey of the existing literature, Örn B Bodvarsson and Hendrik Van den Berg wrote, "a comparison of the evidence from all the studies... makes it clear that, with very few exceptions, there is no strong statistical support for the view held by many members of the public, namely that immigration has an adverse effect on native-born workers in the destination country."